As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Mix Colors

-As a side, some believe that it’s better to mix the dye onto the rocks before you heat it.
+On the other hand, some believe that it’s better to mix the dye onto the rocks before you heat it.
 This will lessen the opportunities for extra cracks to develop because there is no immediate temperature change.

 This can be done by mixing the dye with the rocks in a foil-covered casserole dish.
 Another way to avoid cracking is to preheat the dye solution before mixing the rocks with the dye.